 I got regularly and horribly lost above and below ground in the great city of Tokyo, but made it back to the UK to start work at Edinburgh University, where now I research and teach on India and Japan.

-I’m involved in print and broadcast journalism on these regions and beyond, and in consultancy work for organizations including the RSA.
-In Edinburgh, I help to run a group – CATAS – which holds public conversations on spirituality and therapy.
+I’m involved in print journalism on these regions and beyond, for, amongst others, The Guardian, The Telegraph and The New York Times.
+I help to run a group in Edinburgh – CATAS – which holds public conversations on spirituality and therapy.
+And I’ve been contributing to the MASSOLIT project, providing short filmed courses for school students and learners of all ages – you can watch a trailer here.

-My first book for a general readership will be published by Penguin Allen Lane in November 2018 – Japan Story: In Search of a Nation, 1850s to the Present.
+My first book for a general readership is Japan Story: In Search of a Nation, 1850s to the Present, published by Penguin Allen Lane in November 2018.